Main campus of the Georgia Institute of Technology: Religious organizations

 The Georgia Tech Catholic Center, located at 172 Fourth Street, is a Roman Catholic center operated by the Catholic Students Organization, an official Georgia Tech student group.
 The center has been at its current location since 1985.

-Christian Campus Fellowship

 Christian Campus Fellowship is a non-denominational evangelical Christian group founded on campus in 1987 by Rick and Beth Harper, located at 767 Techwood Drive on East Campus.

-Lutheran Campus Ministry (Grace House)

 The Grace House is a Lutheran campus ministry organization supported by the Lutheran Church of the Redeemer in Midtown Atlanta.
 The house is located on East Campus at 182 Fifth Street and holds worship every Tuesday night.